Ohm's Law Solution

 Variables Used

-Voltage - (Measured in Volt) - Voltage is the difference in electric potential between two points, which is defined as the work needed per unit of charge to move a test charge between the two points.
+Voltage - (Measured in Volt) - Voltage is the potential difference in electric potential between two points, measured in volts, that drives electric current through a conductor.

-Electric Current - (Measured in Ampere) - Electric Current is the time rate of flow of charge through a cross sectional area.
+Electric Current - (Measured in Ampere) - Electric Current is the flow of electrons in a conductor, measured in amperes, and is a fundamental concept in understanding electrical circuits and devices.

 STEP 1: Convert Input(s) to Base Unit